Skip to main content

 If you think that type of extravagance is only for those with big budgets and sky-high thread counts, think again.
 Well-appointed and lavish bedding is really just a matter of pausing and considering what your space needs, and what you want to enjoy, since you are the primary audience.

 It all starts with an appropriately sized mattress.
 Choosing between a king or queen mattress is ultimately up to the sleeper(s) who will occupy it.
-Queen sized beds are 60 inches wide, which, if two people are sharing it, gives each person about 30 inches of room.
+A standard queen bed is 60 inches wide, which, if two people are sharing it, gives each person about 30 inches of room.
 On the other hand, a king bed is 76 inches wide, giving each sleeper an extra 8 inches to toss around in.
 Now, 30 inches may sound like plenty of room, but the eye-opening reality is that the standard twin bed is actually 39 inches wide.
 This works as a nice comparison in terms of spatial comfort.
-Visit a mattress store to find and try out mattresses that you prefer.
-If you need wall beds, then you may consider purchasing murphy beds.

 But a sleeper’s comfort may not actually be the deciding factor.
 The size and layout of the room itself may have the final say in which mattress will set up reign.
 It’s generally best to leave at least 3 feet of room between the edge of a mattress and its surrounding walls and/or furniture.
 No matter how badly you want a king-sized bed, if it doesn’t fit properly in your bedroom, don’t do it.
 Badly proportioned furniture can quickly take a room from comfortable to cramped.